pwlandoll/cs470-image-processing/README.md

 * Another Python file, `View_Step.py`
 * A sample macro file
 * A sample R script
+* A basic R script with functionality to compare variables
 * An R template that the user can use to make custom R scripts
+* A copy of the User Guide